rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 [Crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) is a tool for interacting with remote images and registries.

-Crane has useful tips and tricks than could be helpful for interacting with remote registries.
+Crane has useful tips and tricks that could be helpful for interacting with remote registries.
 In this case we are using it to inspect the signature generated by cosign and uploaded into the Registry.

-* Let's first install Crane in our localhost (I'm using Fedora but you can use whenever [installation method]() that it's suitable for you).
+* Let's first install Crane in our localhost (I'm using Fedora but you can use whichever [installation method]() is suitable for you).

 * We then use the crane manifest command and pass on the output of the cosign triangulate (that represent the signature location within the Registry):